NT-ARCE

 • President: David Kuhlmann

-• Vice President: Teri Kuhlmann
+• Vice President, Program Chair: Teri Kuhlmann

 • Treasurer: Samantha Tennant